Sir John Maclean, 1st Baronet: Biography

 John was born in 1604 at Duart Castle, Mull, Argyll, Scotland.
 He was the son of Hector Og Maclean, 15th Clan Chief and Isabella Atcheson of Gosford, daughter of Sir Archibald Acheson, 1st Baronet.
-His full brother was Donald MacLean, 1st Laird of Brolas Isabella was the daughter of Sir Archibald Acheson, 1st Baronet.
+His full brother was Donald MacLean, 1st Laird of Brolas.
+Isabella was the daughter of Sir Archibald Acheson, 1st Baronet.
 John MacLean then became an officer in the Royal Navy.

 Emigration and marriage

-He emigrated to Gothenburg, Sweden in 1620, where he had an uncle that worked as a merchant.
+He emigrated to Gothenburg, Sweden in 1620, where he had an uncle who worked as a merchant.
 Now known as John Makeléer or Hans Makeléer, he worked as a merchant, and married Anna Gubbertz (c.1595–1653) or Anna Quickelberry in 1629 in Gothenburg.
 Anna's sister was married to one of John's relatives, Jacob Makeléer (Jacob Macklier).
 He was named a town councilor in 1640 and remained one through 1650.
 John Hans Makeléer and Anna had fifteen children, with ten surviving to adulthood.
 They are: